 Prior to Wells Fargo, Sarah worked in the Community Affairs Department of the San Francisco Federal Reserve Bank and for U.S. Representative Anna Eshoo.

 Sarah served on the Loan Committee for the Loan Income Investment Fund for nine years and on the board of a nonprofit homeless agency for five years.

-Her career passion is getting capital into communities that need it the most by using prudent and innovative financial products.
-Sarah holds a Bachelor’s Degree in Political Science from Stanford University and a Master’s Degree in Public Policy from the Harvard Kennedy School of Government.
+Her career passion is getting capital into communities in need by using prudent and innovative financial products.
+Sarah holds a Bachelor’s Degree in Political Science from Stanford University and a Master’s Degree in Public Policy from the Harvard Kennedy School of Government. firstname.lastname@example.org

 Theresa Wilson supports Community Capital Advisors with portfolio management and internal operations.
 Previously she was at Avivar Capital where she managed internal operations and conducted investment due diligence and client portfolio management.
 Prior she supported a $50M impact portfolio at Omidyar Network, worked in SME Private Equity at the IFC, supported the Market Dynamics team at Results for Development, and served as a Kiva Fellow working to launch Kiva’s US-based micro finance platform.
 Before Kiva, she served in the U.S. Peace Corps in the Republic of Georgia and Costa Rica.